light french gray vs repose gray light french gray vs repose gray

 Living Spaces and Open Floor Plans

-Light French Gray: With an LRV of 53, this cooler gray creates an airy, urbane atmosphere.
+Light French Gray: This cooler gray creates an airy, urbane atmosphere.
 Its blue-violet undertones provide a contemporary feel and pair beautifully with crisp white trim.

-Repose Gray: The LRV of 58 and warm undertones create a versatile, inviting neutral that adapts well to changing light.
+Repose Gray: These warm undertones create a versatile, inviting neutral that adapts well to changing light.
 It enhances both modern and traditional furniture while maintaining a calm backdrop.

 Bedrooms and Relaxation Areas